shoumodip/bs/docs/tutorial.md

 ### Constructor Failure
 Typical OOP languages mandate that constructors must return the instance under all circumstances, even at the cost of error handling.
-In BS however, constructors may return <code>nil</code> in order to indicate that the constructor failed.
+In BS however, constructors may return `nil` in order to indicate that the constructor failed.
 Any other return value is strictly forbidden, however.

 ```bs